-House plants are enjoying a new surge in popularity.
-We could not be happier about this at Good Earth Plant Company.
+Houseplants and office plants are enjoying a new surge in popularity.
+We could not be happier about this.
 It’s been our mission for more than 40 years to encourage people to incorporate nature into the places they work, live, and play through the addition of plants due to their many benefits to your wellbeing.

 Yes, you should give it your best attempt.
-All plants have an inherent desire to survive.
+Plants are living and like people, they have an inherent desire to survive.
 Reviving a plant you think it on its last legs – or roots – is really satisfying.
-If it doesn’t make it, you’ll know you tried and you might learn something for the next time.
+If it doesn’t make it, you’ll know you tried and you might learn something for next time.

 Our horticultural technicians care for thousands of plants for our clients.
-When they see a plant isn’t doing so well, first they need to perform the diagnosis and figure out what is wrong so they know what kind of fix is needed.
+When they see a plant isn’t doing so well, first they do a diagnosis to figure out what’s wrong so they know what kind of fix is needed.
 Here are our tips for you if you’re the amateur horticultural technician at work or at home.